for the RMD version: https://rpubs.com/chadgordon09/step3

 6a.
 First – the confusion matrix (cm) called by the table function.
 1542 TN (true negatives, our model predicted a set loss and actual set result was a loss) + 1586 TP (true positives, our model predicts a set win and set result was win).
 This gives us an accuracy of 32.2% (accuracy = TP + TN / Total).
 This is still pretty bad – and you’d again have a better chance of success by picking the winner blindly.

 6b.
 Second – the psuedo-R2 value of 0.151 (McFadden, right above the confusion matrix info).
 This suggests that our model only accounts for about 15% of variance in the outcome of the set.
 Still pretty bad…

 7. So why isn’t this model any better?
 For PS% the issue was the variability of the data.
 Teams PS with a pretty wide range.
 Let’s see if that’s a similar explanation for attack efficiency.

 8. Looks similar to the wide range we saw when looking at PS%.
 So while we can see the average for these teams hovers just below 0.300, in any given set that ranges from hitting negative to hitting north of 0.700.
 Again, the data seems to be too noisy to serve as a great predictor of the future.

 9. Well crap.
 Attack efficiency is one of those metrics that coaches cling to.
 They’ve done some loose correlations that say teams that hit better win more.
 Yes.
 This is true.
 But I can’t just go tell my guys to hit better…so what do I actually tell them to do?
 How does I use statistics to help reinforce some behaviors while discouraging others?

-10. In the next post, we take a quick sojourn in the world of passer ratings.
-What they are, why they suck, and how the solution to them opens up our eyes to logical evaluation of performance – and maybe, just maybe helps us inch closer to predicting the future.
+10. In the next post, we take a quick sojourn into the world of passer ratings.
+What they are, why they suck, and how their solution might unlock a method for logical evaluation of performance – and maybe, just maybe helps us inch closer to predicting the future.